greg-raven/Department-21/_drafts/funnies.md

 part in the school play.
 “Wonderful.
 What part is it?”
 The boy says, “I play the part of the Jewish husband.”
-The mother scowls and says… “Go back and tell the teacher you want a speaking part.”
+The mother scowls and says … “Go back and tell the teacher you want a speaking part.”

 Jewish telegram: “Begin worrying.
 Details to follow.”